 Alphanine SD Side Effects

 Note: This document contains side effect information about coagulation factor ix.
-Some of the dosage forms listed on this page may not apply to the brand name Alphanine SD.
+Some dosage forms listed on this page may not apply to the brand name Alphanine SD.

 Along with its needed effects, coagulation factor ix (the active ingredient contained in Alphanine SD) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.